joshuahoeflich/cs325-environment/README.md

     ai repl

-From here, you can poke around the code that's available to you.
+From here, you can poke around the code to your hearts content.

-Want an IDE that's ready to rock-and-roll out of the box?
-No problem!
-Just run:

-    ai edit

-This will spawn an instance of Emacs in your terminal which is pre-configured to play nicely with Slime.

 Finally, to bootstrap the project without doing anything else, run: